Roman concrete

 Roman concrete, also called opus caementicium, was used in construction in ancient Rome.
 Like its modern equivalent, Roman concrete was based on a hydraulic-setting cement added to an aggregate.

 Many buildings and structures still standing today, such as bridges, reservoirs and aqueducts, were built with this material, which attests to both its versatility and its durability.
-Its strength was sometimes enhanced by the incorporation of pozzolanic ash where available (particularly in the Bay of Naples).
+It was previously thought that its strength was enhanced by the incorporation of pozzolanic ash where available (particularly in the Bay of Naples).
 The addition of ash prevented cracks from spreading.
-Recent research has shown that the incorporation of mixtures of different types of lime, forming conglomerate "clasts" allowed the concrete to self-repair cracks.
+However, research in 2023 has shown that the incorporation of mixtures of different types of lime, forming conglomerate "clasts" allowed the concrete to self-repair cracks, which was more likely the case.

 Roman concrete was in widespread use from about 150 BC; some scholars believe it was developed a century before that.

 It was often used in combination with facings and other supports, and interiors were further decorated by stucco, fresco paintings, or colored marble.
 Further innovative developments in the material, part of the so-called concrete revolution, contributed to structurally complicated forms.
 The most prominent example of these is the Pantheon dome, the world's largest and oldest unreinforced concrete dome.

 Roman concrete differs from modern concrete in that the aggregates often included larger components; hence, it was laid rather than poured.
 Roman concretes, like any hydraulic concrete, were usually able to set underwater, which was useful for bridges and other waterside construction.

-Historic references
+History

 The "Temple of Mercury" in Baiae, a Roman frigidarium pool of a bathhouse built in the 1st century BC containing the oldest surviving concrete dome, and largest one before the Pantheon.

 Vitruvius, writing around 25 BC in his Ten Books on Architecture, distinguished types of materials appropriate for the preparation of lime mortars.
 For structural mortars, he recommended pozzolana (pulvis puteolanus in Latin), the volcanic sand from the beds of Pozzuoli, which are brownish-yellow-gray in colour in that area around Naples, and reddish-brown near Rome.
 Vitruvius specifies a ratio of 1 part lime to 3 parts pozzolana for mortar used in buildings and a 1:2 ratio for underwater work.

 The Romans first used hydraulic concrete in coastal underwater structures, probably in the harbours around Baiae before the end of the 2nd century BC.
 The harbour of Caesarea is an example (22-15 BC) of the use of underwater Roman concrete technology on a large scale, for which enormous quantities of pozzolana were imported from Puteoli.

 For rebuilding Rome after the fire in 64 AD which destroyed large portions of the city, Nero's new building code largely called for brick-faced concrete.
 This appears to have encouraged the development of the brick and concrete industries.

 Example of opus caementicium on a tomb on the ancient Appian Way in Rome.
 The original covering has been removed.

+A building site from 79 CE was uncovered at Pompeii in 2025, which contained unmixed Roman concrete building materials as well as the concreted structures.